 As Dalal also elaborated to IP, "we would like to help individual writers, as well as impact communities of artists and writers.
 On the one hand, the primary purpose of the grant is to allow art writers to buy time for their work, especially since so much arts writing is underpaid or unpaid.
 We believe that criticism, reviewing, journalism, and scholarship are necessary to the vitality of the arts; they keep conversations and debates alive – and lively – and frame our understanding of what art is, and can be."

-They give 20 grants each year - roughly 3% of applicants are selected to receive a grant.
-However, you can apply more than once and the jurors are different each year.
-Evaluators will consider the quality of the writing as well as the originality and/or urgency of the project.
+It gives 20 grants each year - roughly 3% of applicants are selected to receive a grant.
+However, grantseekers can apply more than once and the jurors are different each year.
+Evaluators consider the quality of the writing as well as the originality and/or urgency of the project.

 Since its inception, Creative Capital has given over $40 million in financial and advisory support to over 400 projects, representing over 500 different artists.
-And since competition can be so fierce, it can be helpful to read founder Ruby Lerner's blog post on Creative Capital's grantmaking process.
+And since competition can be so fierce, it can be helpful to read eligibility criteria and founder Ruby Lerner's blog post on Creative Capital's grantmaking process.
 More on the selection process can also be seen here.
+Grantseekers can apply here.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)